byte-man74/Fuel-Tracker_backend/README.md

 This repository contains the backend implementation of a petrol price tracking application built using the Python Django framework.
 The backend system provides the necessary APIs and functionality to manage user authentication, fuel station data, and price tracking features.

+(NOTE: This a demo of the origjnal project and maximum security practices were not employed here.
+This repository is mainly just a representation of how the original product works and to also show whoever is viewing this that i know how to use Django)

 ## Features

 - User Authentication: Implement user registration, login, and account management functionality.